pianodaemon/parkinglot/DOS/prices/README.md

 ### Get lists from intersection of owner and targets

-GET: This command retrieves the price lists that belong to a specific owner and are shared with specific targets.
+This command retrieves the price lists that belong to a specific owner and are shared with specific targets.

 ```sh